 - Make the biga: Combine equal parts of flour and water by weight with a little yeast.
 Let it sit on the counter for about 90 minutes then transfer it to the fridge overnight and up to 2 days.
 When ready it will look bubbly.

-- Make the dough: Stir the biga into water and olive oil just to break it up a bit.
+- Make the dough: Combine the water, biga, and 3 tablespoons of olive oil.
+Stir it together just to break up the biga a bit.
 Then add the flour, additional yeast, and salt.

 - Stretch and fold the dough: During this stage the dough will start sticky then transform to smooth.
 Tuck your fingers under the dough and lift it up out of the bowl letting the dough droop down over the sides of your fingers and fold into the bowl.
 Do this 3 times each time you stretch the dough.

 - Dimple the dough: Once the dough has been stretched, place it on a parchment lined heavily oiled baking sheet.
 Turn it to coat.
 Then twice an hour over the next 1 to ½ hours dimple the dough by pressing just your fingertips into the dough.
 Gently moving it closer to the edges of the pan each time.

 - Add roasted garlic and rosemary: Before the final dimpling dot the top of the dough with roasted garlic cloves and rosemary.
 Season it with another drizzle of olive oil and flaky sea salt.